-- 715. A Memorial Service is held when there are no earthly remains and the procedure is as follows: - The Clergy or Comrade In Charge should announce the hymn and request the gathering to stand; - b.
-The hymn is one that is chosen by the family or the clergy; - c.
-The Clergy, or Comrade In Charge:
+- 715. A Memorial Service is held when there are no earthly remains and the procedure is as follows: - a.
+The Faith representative or Comrade In Charge should announce the hymn and request the gathering to stand; - b.
+The hymn is one that is chosen by the family or Faith representative; - c.
+The Faith representative or Comrade In Charge: